 SaaS companies with touchless sales processes need a clear definition of a qualified lead that is consistent across sales and marketing, and an understanding of the point during which your salespeople should be interacting with customers.

-A potential marketing agency should ask the above question, and it’s best to know ahead that your answer should be ‘yes.’
+A potential marketing agency should ask the above question, and it’s best to know ahead of time that your answer should be ‘yes.’
 As a B2B SaaS company, there’s no way around it — account-based marketing (ABM), A/B testing, and other paid search techniques will help you understand how people are interacting with various aspects of your software, and will help you adjust your marketing strategy accordingly.

 To stay competitive, SaaS companies need to do more than just keep their customers engaged with their software.
 A reputable marketing agency will ask what you’re doing to find out whether your product is effectively solving your customers’ problems.

 Review sites, net promoter score (NPS) surveys, in-app chat tools, and social media monitoring are just a few ways to gain feedback on your product and understand the typical questions users have.
 And of course, it goes without saying that you’ll need to have a plan in place for how you’re going to act on the feedback you’re getting to improve the customer experience.
 The benefits of which you should not turn a blind eye to:

 Still wondering why these questions matter when developing a B2B SaaS marketing strategy?
 Contact us for more information.